in-tents/AVF/README.md

 When I say “Druids," I don’t mean magic.
 Druids can be anyone.
 I need everyone to be anyone.
 When I can draw on every perspective, I can see the full elephant we’re all fumbling to describe.

 For normies, that’s just wisdom of the crowd.

+For academics, like Stafford Beer, it's called variety.

 Individually, we’ll be wrong.
 We must be wrong.
 But together we can step back, look at the bigger picture, and create a better physical manifestation of the conceptual model of the elephant.